Kyle-Undefined/PoE-Bot/README.md

     * Display your Path of Building builds in the channels using the PasteBin export
 * Trials of Ascendancy
     * Add/Remove Trials you need for Uber Lab, and notify/get notified when people come across them
+* PoE Lab Notes integration
+    * Automatically posts the updated Lab notes for Uber, Merciless, Cruel, and Normal lab.
-* Hide/Show League Categories based on Reaction
+* Hide/Show League Categories based on self assigned roles
 * Useful & Fun Commands
-    * User Reporting, Feedback, Guild/User/Role Info, Reminders, Memes, etc
+    * User Reporting, Feedback, Reminders, Memes, etc
 * Twitch/Mixer Integraion
 * RSS Feeds
 * Moderation
-    * Mute, Kick, Ban, Warning System, Purge, AutoMod Mutes, Profanity Filter, Rule Setup, Cases, etc
+    * Mute, Kick, Ban, Warning System, Purge, Auto Mute, Profanity Filter, Rule Setup, Cases, etc

 And many more!

- * * *

-##Credits
+### Credits

 I wrote the bot a long time ago, even before the initial commit and it was just supposed to be a simple Wiki search bot.
 Over time more and more things were requested and it got to what it is today.
 During that time, I rewrote the bot as it needed it.
 The code was a mess, and was all over the place.
 I thought I had a much better system until I went to go work on it, or expand the features, it was a nightmare.